PaiCamacho/StayReady09-AccountManager/README.md

 ## Overview

 In this lab you will create an ATM-like application that will allow users to create and manage accounts.
-A class called *BankAccount* has been created for you as well as a class name *MainApplication*.
+A class called *BankAccount* has been created for you as well as a class name *Demo.MainApplication*.
 The *BankAccount* class needs to be abstract class, and will be the base class for three other classes called “CheckingAccount”, “SavingsAccount” and “BusinessAccount”.
 Manage credits and debits from these accounts through an ATM style program.

 ## Unit Test